Catalogues of classical compositions: Musical catalogues

 Some catalogues have appendices (Anhang, abbreviated as Anh.) for doubtful and/or spurious works, arrangements, etc.

+The preparation of a musical catalog is often an enormous task that can take up decades of a scholar's lifetime; for instance, Anthony van Hoboken's catalog of the works of Joseph Haydn runs well over 1000 pages and took from 1934 to 1978 to prepare.
+Catalogs can also be revised by later scholars, notably the nine editions of the standard Mozart catalog, created by a series of editors stretching from the founding editor Köchel to (most recently) Neal Zaslaw.

 Thematic catalogue

 A thematic catalogue is an index used to identify musical compositions through the citation of the opening notes (incipit) and/or main theme(s) of the work and/or of its movements or main sections.
 Such catalogues can be used for many purposes, including as guides to a specific composer's works, as an inventory of a library's holding or as an advertisement of a publisher's output.
 In addition to the musical identification, a thematic catalogue may contain information such as dates of composition and first performance.
 Works within a thematic catalogue can be grouped chronologically or by genre.

 Thematic catalogues produced as scholarly guides to the works of a particular composer provide a shorthand means of identification for their music.
 The Bach-Werke-Verzeichnis (BWV) numbering system used for the works of Johann Sebastian Bach is one example.